adrianparilli/virtnbdbackup-docker/README.md

 `/bin/bash`

-And attach to its Shell with: `docker start -i <container-name>` to perform manual backups/restorations, or for debugging purposes.
+And attach to its Shell with: `docker start -i <container-name>` to perform manual backups/restorations or for debugging purposes.
 Exiting the Shell will stop it immediately.

 ## Quick Notes for SysAdmins:

-- Modifications on VM's XML files while these are running, requires to restart such domain(s).
+- Modifications on VM's XML files while domains are running, requires to restart such domains.
 - Backup jobs will be executed on running domains only.
-- Restoration is independent of domain's state (it can be running or not) but restoration -when needed- has to be done by hand, such as:
+- Restoration jobs are independent of domain's state (it can be running or not) but actual restoration of domain has to be done by hand, by:
   - Stopping the domain
   - Renaming / replacing image files on its final location
   - Starting the domain